emidiovaleretto/covid-19-webapp-ms2-project/README.md

 ## Deployment

-This website was developed in Gitpod and pushed to the remote repositorie on GitHub.
-The live page is hosted on GitHub Pages via the following procedure:
+This website was developed in Gitpod and pushed to the remote repository on GitHub.
+The live page was hosted on GitHub Pages through the following procedure:

 1. From the project's [repository](https://github.com/emidiovaleretto/covid-19-dashboard-ms2-project), go to the **Settings** tab.
 2. From the left-hand menu, select the **Pages** tab.